 For this recipe, we ran at a medium heat temperature of 250°F for about 2 hours.
 Setting at a lower temperature of 225°F will take about 3-3.5 hours.

-Turning the heat to 275°F will speed the process up and give you cooked sweet potatoes in an hour and a half.
+Turning the heat to 275°F will speed up the process and get you cooked sweet potatoes in an hour and a half.

 Wood Recommendation for Vegetables